simlay/fuzzing.science/content/page/sloth.md

 ...
 ~~~

-And inside `LLVMFuzzerTestOneInput`, i just assign the required registers to point to Data and Size and call `libQemuFuzzerTestOneInput`.
+And inside `LLVMFuzzerTestOneInput`, I just assign the required registers to point to Data and Size and call `libQemuFuzzerTestOneInput`.

 ~~~
 int LLVMFuzzerTestOneInput(const uint8_t *Data, size_t Size)